LrenceLapating/Eunoiaa/backend/README.md

 - File upload restrictions
 - SQL injection prevention via Supabase

+## 🔐 Security

+**IMPORTANT:** Never commit API keys to version control!

+- See [SECURITY.md](../SECURITY.md) for security guidelines
+- See [ENV_SETUP.md](../ENV_SETUP.md) for environment setup
+- Use `npm run validate-env` to check your configuration
+- Rotate API keys regularly
+- Monitor for exposed secrets in commits

 ## 📝 Notes

 - File uploads are temporarily stored in `./uploads` and cleaned up after processing
 - CSV validation includes email format, year level range, and required fields
 - College assignment is automatically determined from college/section data
 - All timestamps are stored in UTC with timezone information
+- AI interventions require a valid OpenRouter API key